Gender-affirming surgery: Insurance

 In June 2008, the American Medical Association (AMA) House of Delegates stated that the denial to patients with gender dysphoria or otherwise covered benefits represents discrimination, and that the AMA supports "public and private health insurance coverage for treatment for gender dysphoria as recommended by the patient's physician."
 Other organizations have issued similar statements, including WPATH, the American Psychological Association, and the National Association of Social Workers.

 In 2017, the United States Defense Health Agency for the first time approved payment for sex reassignment surgery for an active-duty U.S. military service member.
-The patient, an infantry soldier who is a transgender woman, had already begun a course of treatment for gender reassignment.
-The procedure, which the treating doctor deemed medically necessary, was performed on 14 November at a private hospital, since U.S. military hospitals lack the requisite surgical expertise.
+The patient, an infantry soldier who is a trans woman, had already begun a course of treatment for gender reassignment.
+The procedure, which the treating doctor deemed medically necessary, was performed on 14 November at a private hospital, since US military hospitals lack the requisite surgical expertise.

-Post-procedural considerations
+Post-procedural effects

-Quality of life and physical health

-Several studies have measured quality of life and self-perceived physical health using different scales.
-Castellano et al. (2015) found similar quality of life compared to a control group for 60 SRS patients two years after surgery.
-Kuhn et al. (2008), assessing 52 trans women and 3 trans men 15 years after surgery, found quality of life lower than control in domains of health and limitations.
-De Cuypere et al. (2005), assessing 32 trans women and 23 trans men after surgery, concluded that patients' emotional and social needs were met, but less so their physical and sexual needs.
-Ainsworth and Spiegel (2010), in a study of 247 trans women, find improvements in mental health after genital reassignment surgery or face feminization surgery.

-In 2021, a review published in Plastic And Reconstructive Surgery found that less than 1% of people who undergo gender-affirming surgery regret the decision.